 VMR 7 (Video Mixing Renderer 7) has been introduced with

 Windows XP.
-It is able to work in Overlay Mode or, if overlay is not
+It is able to work in Overlay Mode or, if Overlay is not

-it provides no brightness / contrast control.
+software mode.
+Unfortunately it provides no brightness / contrast

 The